diazdj103/CI-CD/README.md

-Deprecated
+This is for learning to Devloping a CI/CD pipeline.
 ==========

-Use of this repository is deprecated.
-We recommend using the `chef generate repo` command that comes with [ChefDK](http://downloads.chef.io/chef-dk/).
+ This repo uses python, jenkins, java, vagrant, and kubernetes.
+The Goal is to have multiple evronments that are variable based deployments.
+(Test, Development, and Production)

 Overview
 ========

-Every Chef installation needs a Chef Repository.
-This is the place where cookbooks, roles, config files and other artifacts for managing systems with Chef will live.
-We strongly recommend storing this repository in a version control system such as Git and treat it like source code.

-While we prefer Git, and make this repository available via GitHub, you are welcome to download a tar or zip archive and use your favorite version control system to manage the code.
+The goal is to use jenkins as the automated workflow mechanism to deploy infrastructure as code.
+The tool used to deploy environments.
+The root level jenkins file will pass parameters to the vagrant file to have unique environments.
+The deploy will use containers to deploy a webserver, a python application, and a java application.

 Repository Directories
 ======================

-This repository contains several directories, and each directory contains a README file that describes what it is for in greater detail, and how to use it for managing your systems with Chef.
+This repository contains several directories, and each directory contains a README file that describes what it is for in greater detail.
+* `Vagrantfile`
+* `Jenkinsfile`
 * `cookbooks/` - Cookbooks you download or create.
 * `data_bags/` - Store data bags and items in .json in the repository.
 * `roles/` - Store roles in .rb or .json in the repository.